danyk20/WUT/README.md

 [positionstack](https://positionstack.com) - used to get the coordinates from user input

 ### Inspiration
-This app is based on an idea from Viktoria Husovska, which I would like to thank this way.
+This app is based on an idea of [Viktoria Husovska](https://www.linkedin.com/in/viktória-husovská-272528224/), which I would like to thank this way.

 ## Contact